interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 ## Flight planning prevented due to invalid data sharing test case
 ### [mock_uss plans flight 2, sharing invalid operational intent data test step](../../../flight_planning/plan_flight_intent.md)
 Flight 2 should be successfully planned by the mock_uss.
-The mock_uss, which is mock_uss is instructed to share invalid data with other USS, for negative test.
+The mock_uss is instructed to share invalid data with other USS, for negative test.

 ### [Validate flight 2 shared operational intent with invalid data test step](test_steps/validate_sharing_operational_intent_but_with_invalid_interuss_data.md)
 Validate that flight 2 is shared with invalid data as a modified behavior is injected by uss_qualifier for a negative test.